Is a Correction Looming Ahead for COMSovereign Holding Corp. (COMS)

 Sponsored

+The average price from analysts is $10.00.
 COMS currently public float of 213.68M and currently shorts hold a 7.72% ratio of that float.
-Today, the average trading volume of COMS was 67.31M shares.
+Today, the average trading volume of COMS was 68.06M shares.

 COMS’s Market Performance

-COMS stocks went down by -0.55% for the week, with a monthly jump of 7.85% and a quarterly performance of -16.32%, while its annual performance rate touched -91.87%.
-The volatility ratio for the week stands at 12.12% while the volatility levels for the past 30 days are set at 23.38% for COMSovereign Holding Corp.
-The simple moving average for the period of the last 20 days is -24.32% for COMS stocks with a simple moving average of -68.38% for the last 200 days.
+COMS stocks went down by -21.05% for the week, with a monthly drop of -19.17% and a quarterly performance of -25.47%, while its annual performance rate touched -92.06%.
+The volatility ratio for the week stands at 9.63% while the volatility levels for the past 30 days are set at 20.69% for COMSovereign Holding Corp.
+The simple moving average for the period of the last 20 days is -29.00% for COMS stocks with a simple moving average of -70.18% for the last 200 days.

 Stock Fundamentals for COMS